Shooting Star Pattern: Meaning and Trading Rules

 The shooting star trading strategy involves the following key points:

-• Entry: After identifying the candle, consider entering a short position.
-This means selling the asset in anticipation of a price decline.
-It may help to wait for the next one or two candles to close below the shooting star bar for additional confirmation.
+• Entry: After identifying the candle in the strong uptrend, consider entering a short position.
+To validate the pattern, you may wait for the next one or two candles to close below the shooting star.

-• Take Profit: You may set a take profit level based on technical analysis, such as the support level, Fibonacci retracement level, or nearest swing lows.
+• Take Profit: Although candlestick patterns don’t provide specific entry and exit points, you can use common technical analysis techniques.
+For example, you may set a take-profit level based on the support level, Fibonacci retracement level, or nearest swing lows.

 • Stop Loss: You may want to protect your position with a stop-loss order.
-This is usually placed above the high of the shooting star.
-This helps limit potential losses if the pattern doesn't lead to a reversal.
+This is usually placed above the high price of the shooting star.
+This helps potentially limit losses if the pattern doesn't lead to a reversal.

 Let's consider a live market example of a shooting star in the stock market to illustrate the concept.
 A trader analyses the Meta stock chart on the TickTrader platform by FXOpen and spots a shooting star stock pattern after an extended uptrend.
-They wait for confirmation, i.e. for the next bar to close below the setup.
-Upon confirmation, they decide to enter a short trade, setting their take-profit level at a significant support point and placing a stop loss above the formation’s high.
+They wait for confirmation, i.e. for the next bar to close lower.
+Upon confirmation, they decide to enter a short trade, setting their take-profit target at a significant support level and placing a stop loss above the formation’s high.

 Shooting Star vs Inverted Hammer